 Screening tools help determine the risk level and degree of monitoring and structure required for a treatment plan; however, their validity is not yet supported in the literature.
 Some examples of opioid tools include:

 Brief Intervention Tool is a 26-item "yes-no" questionnaire used to identify signs of opioid addiction or abuse.
 The items assess for problems related to drug use-related functional impairment.

 CAGE, CAGE-AID, and CAGE-Opioid

 CAGE (Cut down, Annoyed, Guilty, and Eye-opener) Questionnaire consists of four questions designed to assess alcohol abuse.
 CAGE-AID and CAGE-OPIOID are revised versions to evaluate the likelihood of current substance abuse.

 Current Opioid Misuse Measure (COMM)

 The Current Opioid Misuse Measure is a 17-item patient self-reported assessment designed to identify abuse in chronic pain patients.
 It identifies aberrant behaviors associated with opioid misuse in patients already receiving long-term opioid therapy.

 The Diagnosis, Intractability, Risk, and Efficacy is a clinician-rated questionnaire used to predict patient compliance with long-term opioid therapy.
 Patients scoring low are poor candidates for long-term opioids.

 Mental Health Screening Tool

 The Mental Health Screening Tool is a five-item screen that evaluates feelings of calmness, depression, happiness, peacefulness, and nervousness in the past month.
-A low is an indicator that the patient should be referred to a pain management specialist.
+A low score indicates that the patient should be referred to a pain management specialist.